 - Orris Root

 Honey stays present while citruses die down a bit as we approach heart notes.
-Each time I test it, I cannot shake off the feeling the fact that due to the ingredient restrictions on musks(Civet), and Oakmoss being almost completely banned from use in perfumery, there is a big empty hole that embraces the middle stage.
+Each time I test it, I cannot shake off the feeling of the fact that due to the ingredient restrictions on musks(Civet), and Oakmoss being almost completely banned from use in perfumery, there is a big empty hole that embraces the middle stage.

 Trends have changed, and people have switched to fresh and sweet offerings, but there is a big but here.
 If Chanel has managed to save Antaeus which also uses Civet as the main note, I have to wonder why L’Oreal skipped this opportunity to keep the old Kouros magnificent.